tehmoon/cryptocli/README.md

         Evaluate an expression using robpike.io/ivy.
 Doesn't support output. tcp://
-        Connect to tcp server and either read or write data
+        Connect to tcp server and either read or write data tcp-server://
+        Listen tcp on host:port and either read or write data

 Filters:
   pem